 Is My Water Safe?

-Regular testing is often overlooked, but is the only way to confirm whether your water supply contains lead, asbestos, radon, arsenic, uranium, VOCs, PCBs, and other environmental hazards that can cause serious health issues.
+Regular water testing is often overlooked, but is the only way to confirm whether your water supply contains lead, asbestos, radon, arsenic, uranium, VOCs, PCBs, and other environmental hazards that can cause serious health issues.

 Wells are not regulated like the public supply is, and may contain toxins including arsenic, radon, carcinogenic pesticides, and heavy metals like lead.
 And even if it is regulated and comes from a public supply, your pipes and plumbing fixtures may contain lead and other toxins, which can leach into your water.
 Drinking and bathing in contaminated water causes chronic health issues, hair loss, stomach and joint pain, body numbness, skin rashes, and worse.